bighi/super_journal/README.md

 the current date and time.
 But you can pass it many arguments to customize the behavior.

+These are all the arguments you can use with the `jnl write` command, and you can mix and match them:

+### Write to a specific journal

+`jnl write -j [journal]`

+`jnl write --journal [journal]`

+If you have multiple journals, the app will write, by default, to the first journal defined in your config.
+If you want to write to a different one, you have to use the --journal argument, with the filename of the journal you want.

+You can only use journals that were defined in your config file.
+This is to prevent a typo from creating a new journal file.
+For example, if you have a *work* journal and you write `-j wrok`, Super Journal will refuse to obey, to avoid creating a wrok.md file with a single entry.

+Example:

+`jnl write -j work`

+### Use a different date or time

+`jnl write -d [datetime]`

+`jnl write --date [datetime]`

+By default, Super Journal will use the current date and time to write an entry.
+You can change that by using the `--date` argument.

+It expects a string in the format `YYYY-MM-DD hh:mm:ss` or `YYYY-MM-DD`.
+If you don't pass the time, it will be saved as `00:00:00`.

+**But there is a secret for the date!** Instead of writing the entire year, month and day, you can *use a special string*.
+You can say `today`, `yesterday`, or the name of a day of the week like `monday` or `saturday`.

+If you're using the date AND time, you have to put inside quotes (because terminals doesn't accept spaces in arguments).

+Examples:

+`jnl write -d 2018-09-10`

+The entry will be dated as September 10th, 2018.

+`jnl write -d "2018-02-05 13:40:00"`

+The entry will be dated February 5th, 2018, with the time of `13:40:00`.

+`jnl write -d "yesterday 22:30"`

+An entry dated yesterday at 22:30.

+`jnl write -d sunday`

+An entry dated as of last sunday at `00:00`.

+### Write the content directly in the command line

+`jnl write -c [content]`

+`jnl write --content [content]`

+When you just want to write something quickly, you can use the `--content` parameter to not even open the editor.
+Just remember to put it inside quotes.

+If you can even pair it with the `--date` parameter to quickly archive something that happened in the past.
+Very useful with shell scripts.

+Examples:

+`jnl write --content "This entry will be saved without opening the editor"`

+`jnl write -d yesterday -c "This will to, and will be dated as of yesterday"`

+---

 ## Reading your journals